acraugh/pds4-context-products/README.md

 ### Prerequisites

 You will need a GitHub account.
 Without an account you cannot raise issues in the NASA-PDS repo.
-You will also need to create a "working copy" of the official repo in which to make and save your changes in your own accpunt before submitting them to the NASA-PDS repo for inclusion.
+You will also need to create a personal working copy of the official repo in which to make and save your changes in your own account before submitting them to the NASA-PDS repo for inclusion.

 You will be interacting with GitHub at some level.
 This can be through a web browser,